Workplace Housekeeping - Checklist for Workplace Housekeeping

 - Clean air vents and filters to maintain ventilation efficiency.

-- Ensure that boxes, drums, and piles are located on a firm foundation and properly stacked.
+- Make sure that boxes, drums, and piles are located on a firm foundation and are properly stored.

 - Clean up tools and unused materials after finishing a job or before leaving the job site.